 Quantification of shear stress in a meandering native topographic channel using a physical hydraulic model

-Ursic, Michael E. 2011.
+Ursic, Michael E.; Thornton, Christopher I.; Cox, Amanda L.; Abt, Steven R. 2012.
 Quantification of shear stress in a meandering native topographic channel using a physical hydraulic model.
-Fort Collins, CO: Colorado State University.
-154 p.
-Thesis.
+Prepared for U.S. Department of Interior, Bureau of Reclamation, Albuquerque Area Office.
+Fort Collins, CO: Colorado State University, Engineering Research Center.
+146 p.

-Keywords: shear stress, topographic channel, flow conditions, hydraulic model
+Keywords: shear stress, meandering channel patterns, hydraulic model

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.